mefercs/DSAL/forjs/fcc.md

 A linked list a linear collection of data elements called nodes.
 Each node contains at least `element` and `node` which points to.

+- Double linkedList: Even if it's better we need more space in memory.